Crazy-Jack/Exam-prep-time-tracker/README.md

 <h1 align="center">Exam Prep Time Tracker</h1>
 <b><p align="center"> FOR exam prep for CS61A at Cal </p></b>
 <b>&nbsp;  &nbsp;  &nbsp;  &nbsp;  This is a program to help people keep track of how much time they spent on each question when they prepared an exam.
+For convenient, just download the timer.py to your folder and interact with it in iterpretor.
 Good Luck to the Finals! :D </b></br>

 <p>&nbsp;  &nbsp;  &nbsp;  &nbsp;  Main funtion:</p>